tomasharkema/nixos-nvidia-vgpu/README.md

 > mdevctl start -u ce851576-7e81-46f1-96e1-718da691e53e -p 0000:01:00.0 --type nvidia-258 && mdevctl start -u b761f485-1eac-44bc-8ae6-2a3569881a1a -p 0000:01:00.0 --type nvidia-258 && mdevctl define --auto --uuid ce851576-7e81-46f1-96e1-718da691e53e && mdevctl define --auto --uuid b761f485-1eac-44bc-8ae6-2a3569881a1a
 ```
-That creates two vgpus in my graphics card (because my card has 6Gb and it needs to devide evenly, so 3Gb each Vgpu)
+That creates two VGPUs in my graphics card (because my card has 6Gb so 3Gb each VGPU.
+It needs to devide evenly, so I could also do 3 VGPUs of 2Gb each for example, but it's not possible to have 1 VGPU of 4Gb and one of 2Gb)

 check if they were created successfully with `mdevctl list`
 ```bash